Yasir326/BooksApi/README.md

 ```

-2. axios converts anything which `text/json` into a string.
-So I made the following assumption that the xml string would look like the following if the format was `xml`.
+2. `Axios` converts anything which is not `text/json` into a `string`.
+So I made the following assumption that the `xml` string would look like the following if the format was `xml`.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>